Mdanass/listening/README.md

 Choose the best answer
 based on the marks - user will get a specific band score so my code will gauge and direct user to focus on a specific part.

-Our task on this source code is working name conventions and shrink as low as possible - so, as a team, help me in this project please.
+Our task on this source code is working name conventions, making a new feature like text to speech convertion and shrink as low as possible - so, as a team, help me in this project please.